xsf3190/oracle-to-github-backup/README.md

 ## Ideas for Use
 1. Make current and historical code available for easy review / sharing.
 2. Provide a secure and reliable off-site backup solution.
-3. Implement an automated backup / restore cycle between 2 Oracle OCI ADB instances.
+3. Implement an automated backup / restore cycle between 2 Oracle databases.
-4. Deploy an environment in order to test new Oracle / Apex software versions.
+4. Deploy an environment in order to test new Oracle software versions.
 5. Run fully scripted migrations between different platforms.

 Github supports maximum file size of 100MB.
 However, Oracle dump files are compressed by an order of magnitude with the Advanced Compression option.
 E.g. 170 MB compresses to 25 MB.

 N.b.
-"Always Free" Oracle OCI confers use of options like 'Advanced Compression".
+"Always Free" Oracle OCI includes use of options like 'Advanced Compression".

 ## Install
 Logged on to the subject database as ADMIN